nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Main Success Scenario**:
 1. Hiring Manager enters the command with the candidate's name and job title.
-2. The system retrieves the candidate's status.
 3. The system displays the status of the candidate.
-4. Use case ends.

 **Extensions**:
 - 1a.
 The specified candidate does not exist: The system displays an error message.